Amit-Juneja/HTM-Assignment/README.md

 2. The version of nodejs used for this project is 19.3.0 hence please install the same version of node in order to run this project to avoid any environment related issues
 3. Material UI has been used in this project

+## Features

+1. Responsive UI which can be used on any screen be it desktop, mobile or tablet
+2. Ability for the users to search by name from the list of the hotels
+3. Clean UI/UX for browsing through the hotel profiles
+4. Server Side Rendering which results in better seo for the web app
+5. Reusable components like header, footer & content cards
+6. Use of latest library like material UI & Next.js for faster performance
+7. Use of Typescript for a better type safety & bug free code

 ## Screenshots